rackerlabs/genestack/docs/openstack-cinder-volume-type-specs.md

 ## Example: NetApp ONTAP driver volume specifications (deduplication and compression)

-To set additional properties on a NetApp volume type, use the following syntax to set and unset properties
+To set and unset additional properties on a NetApp volume type, use the syntax examples.

 ``` shell